NadiDami/CrowdHailer.github.io/_drafts/2015-05-26-ruby-require-considered-harmful.md

 # Now extend base_money
 ~~~

-The money variable is now yours to use anyway to wish or indeed not at all.
+The money variable is now free to use anyway to wish or indeed not at all.

 #### JavaScript